WHO WE ARE

-The current officers of the Crystal City Civic Association are:
+The current officers of the Crystal City Civic Association who serve two year terms are:

 All residents (renters and homeowners) in Crystal City, age 18 or over, are automatically considered to be members by our ByLaws, whether living in a rental apartment, long-term lease, or home-owned condominium.
 The CCCA is unique in Arlington County because it is the only civic association with no single-family homes.

 Though all Crystal City residents are considered members, only those who have paid their annual membership may vote or receive direct email communications, including the monthly Newsletter.
 Annual dues for individual members are $10 per calendar year, payable as of January 1.